ice-csic-astroexotic/ML-Poppyns/docs/tutorials/simulator_tutorial.md

 For example, we can set the number of neutron stars to simulate, the kick-velocity model, the parameters of the initial distributions of spin periods and magnetic fields, and several other parameters.
 The above command will then generate a new directory `output/sim_full` if it does not exist, in which the simulation results will be saved.

-The output consists of the file `initial_population.pkl.gz` containing the initial neutron star properties, the final population in the same format, i.e., `final_population.pkl.gz`, a `.pkl.gz` file for each of the modelled surveys (containing the stars detected by that survey), the profiles for the simulation if enabled and a dictionary with the configuration parameters in `configuration.json` for reproducibility.
+The output consists of the following files:

+* `initial_population.pkl.gz` containing the initial neutron star properties.
+* `final_population.pkl.gz` containing the final population properties.
+* `.pkl.gz` files for each of the modelled surveys (containing the stars detected by that survey).
+* `.json` and `.log` files containing the timing profiles for the simulation, if enabled.
+* `configuration.json` containing the configuration parameters for reproducibility.

 !!! info